 We have one intake each year in September and each course runs for 12 months.

 |3||18 March 2022||12 May 2022|

 |4||29 April 2022||16 June 2022|

 2. Be prepared – have your supporting documents ready

 As part of your online application form, you will need to submit a few supporting documents.
-These include your academic transcript, your statement of purpose, and your academic (or professional) reference.
+These include your academic transcript and your statement of purpose.

 How many references should I submit?

 When you complete your online application, you are not required to submit an academic reference.
 After an initial assessment of your application, we may contact you to request an academic reference so please keep a lookout for a reference request email.

 You will need to provide an English language test score at the time of application.
 If you submit your application without an English test result, we can assess your application but cannot make an offer until you provide your test result.